Trusted WordPress tutorials, when you need them most.

 One of the most common issues users face is the ‘WordPress block editor not working.’

-There are multiple reasons why this error occurs.
+There are many reasons why this error can occur.
 For instance, it could be because of an old, outdated theme, a faulty plugin, or other technical errors.

 The WordPress block editor may also not work if you have a misconfigured setting on your site, like disabling the visual editor when creating a user profile.